nextstrain/ncov/narratives/ncov_draft.md

 ## Different human coronaviruses

-Coronaviruses (CoV) are members of a diverse species of (+)ssRNA viruses which have a history of causing respiratory infections in humans.
+Coronaviruses (CoV) are members of a diverse species of positive-sense single-stranded RNA ((+)ssRNA) viruses which have a history of causing respiratory infections in humans.
 Some variants of coronaviruses are associated with outbreaks, others are continuously circulating and cause mostly mild respiratory infections (e.g. the common cold).

 #### SARS-CoV & MERS-CoV
-The most well known of these coronaviruses is [SARS-CoV](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome) ("severe acute respiratory syndrome"), which in a 2002-2003 outbreak spread around the world and resulted in [over 8000 cases and 774 deaths](https://www.theguardian.com/world/2017/dec/10/sars-virus-bats-china-severe-acute-respiratory-syndrome), with a fatality rate of around 9-11%.
+The most well known of these coronaviruses is [SARS-CoV](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome) ("severe acute respiratory syndrome"), which in a Nov 2002 to Jul 2003 outbreak spread around the world and resulted in [over 8000 cases and 774 deaths](https://www.theguardian.com/world/2017/dec/10/sars-virus-bats-china-severe-acute-respiratory-syndrome), with a case fatality rate of around 9-11%.

 In 2012, a novel coronavirus, [MERS-CoV](https://en.wikipedia.org/wiki/Middle_East_respiratory_syndrome) ("Middle East respiratory syndrome"), causing severe respiratory symptoms was identified.
 MERS has resulted in fatalities comparable to SARS, however the transmission route of MERS is very different.
 Whereas SARS was efficiently spread from one human to another, human MERS infections were generally a result of independent zoonoses (animal to human transmissions) from camels (see [Dudas _et al._](https://elifesciences.org/articles/31257) for more information).
 This has lead to a self-limiting outbreak largely restricted to the Arabian Peninsula.

 #### Seasonal CoV
-However it's not fair to categorize all coronaviruses as deadly as SARS-CoV and MERS-CoV.
+However, not all coronaviruses are as deadly as SARS-CoV and MERS-CoV.
-There are four "seasonal" coronaviruses and commonly infecting humans each year.
+There are four "seasonal" coronaviruses that commonly infect humans each year.
 Compared with SARS, these seasonal coronavirus strains are ["much more prevalent, much less severe, and common causes of influenza‐like illness (ILI)"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5820427/).
 In fact, [5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2879166/) - [12](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5820427/)% of all ILI cases test positive for coronaviruses, so they are rather common, resulting in millions of infections every year with low severity.